swax/NAISYS/docs/019-voice-agent.md

 # Voice Agent

-Real-time voice chat with a running agent, started from an agent's `ChatThread` page.
-You talk to a **voice agent**, and it operates the console agent on your behalf — issuing chat and shell commands, watching the agent's run log, and narrating progress back to you in real time instead of making you wait for the agent to finish a cycle and reply.
+Real-time voice chat with a running agent, started from either the chat thread or the runs page.
+You talk to a **voice agent**, and it operates the console agent on your behalf — issuing chat and (in console mode) shell commands, watching the agent's run log, and narrating progress back to you in real time instead of making you wait for the agent to finish a cycle and reply.
 The session lives in a persistent floating control that follows you around the app.

+## Modes

+Voice sessions are minted in one of two modes, which scope what the voice agent can do and what it narrates:

+- **`chat` mode** — entry point on the chat thread.
+The session speaks _as the page's chat user_.
+Only `talk_to_agent` is exposed; shell tools are hidden in both the system message and the realtime session config.
+Narration filters log entries to the same set the chat user already sees (skips `console` and `startPrompt` sources).
+- **`console` mode** — entry point on the runs page.
+The session speaks _as the admin operator_, regardless of who is viewing the page.
+This is the more verbose mode: all three tools are available, and narration carries the full run-log view (including `console` and `startPrompt`) so the voice agent has the same context as someone watching the run log live.

+The mode is baked in at mint time and stored on the server-side voice session record;
+`/voice/tool` rejects any tool the session's mode never had access to, even if the browser bypassed the locked realtime session config.

 ## Goal